 But then, these mountains are lush with vegetation during the monsoons and impart an altogether breathtakingly different view.

-The Nagara style of architecture inside the most haunted fort of India
+The Nagara style of architecture inside the Bhangarh fort

 Haunted or not, the fort with its ruins sings the praise of a bygone era through its architectural splendour.
 The temples stand testimony to a rich Nagara style of architecture.
 Upon seeing the intact temples, I wondered, if the theory of spirits and ghosts are indeed true!
 Well, how can one explain the ruins of the other parts of the Bhangarh fort complex to the almost restored and intact structures of these temples?